mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 quickly defeated by the Aslan Guard who took point during the assault.
-Styryx, who was found hiding in a fresher, surrendered and consented to abdicate the throne in favour of his son, Gavin.
+Styryx, who was found hiding in a fresher, surrendered and consented to abdicate the throne in favor of his son, Gavin.

 Gavin’s first major act as Emperor was to commission the Scout Service to begin its Second